Wilkie Collins: Works

-Collins's works were classified at the time as "sensation novels", a genre seen nowadays as the precursor to detective and suspense fiction.
+Collins's works were classified at the time as sensation novels, a genre that became the precursor to detective and suspense fiction.
 He also wrote penetratingly on the plight of women and on the social and domestic issues of his time.
 For example, his 1854 Hide and Seek contained one of the first portrayals of a deaf character in English literature.
 As did many writers of his time, Collins first published most of his novels as serials in magazines such as Dickens's All the Year Round, and was known as a master of the form, creating just the right degree of suspense to keep his audience reading from week to week.

-The Lighthouse was a melodrama loosely based on Collins's 1853 short story, "Gabriel's Marriage", but set in the Eddystone Lighthouse of December 1748.
+The Lighthouse was a melodrama loosely based on Collins's 1853 short story, "Gabriel's Marriage", but set in Eddystone Lighthouse in December 1748.
 In May 1855, Collins sent the finished play to Dickens, who enthusiastically took over the production.
 Dickens played Aaron Gurnock, the head lightkeeper, and arranged for Clarkson Stanfield to paint the backdrop.
 Other parts were taken by Collins, Augustus Egg, Mark Lemon, Mary Dickens and Georgina Hogarth.
 The production ran for four nights at Tavistock House, from 16 June 1855, followed by a single performance on 10 July at Campden House, Kensington.
 It was staged at the Royal Olympic Theatre from 10 August to 17 October 1857, as Collins's first professional production.
 Robson played Aaron Gurnock and George Vining read the Prologue.
 An American version opened at the New Theatre, New York, on 21 January 1858.
 There was an amateur production with Palgrave Simpson on 3 May 1865 at the Royal Bijou Theatre (Lambeth School of Art) and further revivals at Shelley's Boscombe Theatre in the 1870s and 1880s.
 The Lighthouse was translated into French by Emile Forgues.